Tomi Janežič: Career

-Janežič is a recipient of some dozens of prizes and awards including Borštnik award, four Sterija awards, two MESS Golden Laurel Wreath awards, two Ardalion Awards, two Grand prix Golden Lion awards, Golden Mask, Golden Bird and Judita awards, two dr. Djuro Rošić awards, and other Grand Prix, international critic and audience awards (including BITEF audience award for best performance) and awards for directing.
+Janežič has received prizes and awards such as the Borštnik Award, four Sterija Awards, two MESS Golden Laurel Wreath awards, two Ardalion Awards, two Grand Prix Golden Lion awards, the Golden Mask, Golden Bird, and Judita awards, two Dr. Đuro Rošić awards, and several other Grand Prix, international critics' and audience awards (including the BITEF audience award for best performance) as well as awards for directing.